bwsw/cs-kv-storage/README.md

 | 500 | Unhealthy |

 ##### Body

-If Detailed = false, than body is empty, otherwise it presented in json format, Content-Type header is set to application/json :
+If detailed = false then response body is empty, otherwise results are in the response body in the format specified below and the content type is application/json:

 ```json
 {